PrestaShop/PrestaShopAutomationFramework/README.md

 pstaf test:run -ap4
 ```

-Warning, this will take a looong time, unless you use an [optimized testing setup](https://github.com/PrestaShop/PrestaShopAutomationFramework/blob/master/FASTER.md) (apache and mysql both in RAM, will be described later).
+Warning, this will take a looong time, unless you use an [optimized testing setup](https://github.com/PrestaShop/PrestaShopAutomationFramework/blob/master/FASTER.md).

 # Going further